 This plan should detail what practical actions you will take before and during a flood which will help to reduce the damage flooding could cause.

 The Environment Agency provides some guidance on making a flood plan on their website.
 Please do not wait until a flood happens to make these plans as there may not be enough time to prepare fully.

 We can supply sandbags to properties at risk of flooding.
-For further information, please refer to the Sandbag Policy page.
+For further information, please refer to our Sandbag Policy page.

 If you are a riparian owner of a watercourse, for example if you live next to a watercourse, or a watercourse flows through your land, you have very important and specific legal responsibilities to manage flood risk.
 Further details can be found on the Riparian Ownership page.